Concepts and methods for predicting viral evolution: Predictive analysis of viral evolution

 \subsubsection{Tracking of human antigenic data}

 Antigenic data based on human antisera give a more direct representation of the human immune landscape, which is marked by complex histories of previous infections and vaccinations.
 Antigenic assays performed on a sample of antisera from individuals ($n = 1, \dots, N$) and a set of test viruses produce a set of titers $T^n_\alpha$.
 We then compute a set of cross-immunity profiles specific to each individual, \EQ c^n_\alpha = H (T^n_\alpha), \EE by applying a nonlinear map analogous to equation~(\ref{H}) with parameters $T_{50}, \gamma$ appropriate for human data~\cite{Hobson1972,Coudeville2010,Khoury2021,Meijers2023}.
 Given a sufficiently large and representative population sample collected around a given time $t$, the sample-averaged immunity profile, \EQ \bar C_{\alpha}(t) = \frac{1}{N} \sum_{n=1}^N c^n_\alpha , \EE may provide a good approximation of the underlying population immunity profile.
-In the context of predictive analysis, this type of inference has been applied to human antigenic data for SARS-CoV-2~\cite{Meijers2023}.
-In this case, individual samples may be assigned a likely recent infection or vaccination dominating cross-immunity; the sample average (\ref{C_human}) can then be evaluated as an average over immune classes, equation~(\ref{C_ferret}), with weight functions informed by incidence tracking.
-More generally, the sample average (\ref{C_human}) may still give a {\em bona fide} input for fitness models; however, detecting and correcting biases in the population sample requires at least partial knowledge of the underlying infection histories by available metadata or computational reconstruction.
-This practical problem indicates a fundamental challenge of human immune data: given the complexity of human immunization histories~\cite{fonville2014antibody,lee2019mapping,dugan2020preexisting,auladell2022influenza}, only the most common patterns (e.g., the last vaccination or infection) will be represented correctly in realistic population samples.
-This limits the complexity of immune imprinting and antigenic sin that can be included in data-driven predictive analysis.
-In the formalism developed here, immune classes define the appropriate coarse-graining of infection and vaccination histories~\cite{Meijers2023}.
-In practice, we partition human antigenic data into immune classes labelled by one or few previous immunization events, each associated with a specific viral clade, depending on the availability of metadata (Note~3).

 Recently, deep mutational scanning (DMS) experiments have been developed for the analysis of antigenic data from human population samples~\cite{welsh2023age,dadonaite2023full}.
 These high-throughput experiments generate antigenic escape mutations away from a backbone genome under immune pressure from an individual's antiserum and measure the fraction of unbound viral particles.
 From this readout, free energy effects of individual mutations can be extracted~\cite{yu2022biophysical}, which correlate well with measured titer differences between the backbone strain and the single-mutant strain~\cite{welsh2023age}.
 Assuming additivity of local free energy changes, DMS data can be extrapolated to map the antigenic advance of strains with multiple mutations away from the backbone strain~\cite{yu2022biophysical}.
 Coarse-graining to the level of clades, we can track the advance $\Delta T^n_{\alpha \beta}$ from the backbone clade $\alpha$ to mutant clades $\beta$, as seen in a given individual $n$, similar to the antigenic advance~(\ref{DeltaT}) defined in the context of ferret data.
 With an additional measurement of the backbone titer $T^n_\alpha$, the set of mutant titers $T^n_\beta = T^n_\alpha - \Delta T^n_{\alpha \beta}$ determines cross-immunities $c^n_\beta$ and, by equation (\ref{C_human}), a sample-averaged immunity profile $\bar C_\beta$.
 See also Note~4.